CareEvolution/MyDataHelpsKit-iOS/README.md

 1. Add MyDataHelpsKit to your Xcode workspace.
 See the [installation](#installation) section below for details
 2. Create a `MyDataHelpsClient` object for communication with RKStudio/MyDataHelps.
 This object can be retained for the lifetime of your app
-3. Obtain an access token for the authorized MyDataHelps participant.
+3. Obtain a [participant access token](https://developer.rkstudio.careevolution.com/sdk/participant_tokens.html) for the authorized MyDataHelps participant.
 Note that your app is responsible for renewing the access token when it expires
 4. Create a `ParticipantSession` using the access token.
 This is the primary interface for interacting with MyDataHelps.
 It can be retained for as long as the participant's acess token is valid; create a new `ParticipantSession` when you renew the access token or when a different participant logs in
 5. Use `ParticipantSession` functions to perform MyDataHelps operations and requests for the participant